Dr. Cohen practices General Gastroenterology with additional special focuses on Crohn's Disease, Ulcerative Colitis, and non

 University of Chicago.
 He has been in practice at Northwestern since 2005.

-Dr. Cohen is board certified in Gastroenterology and is an Assistant Professor of Clinical Medicine at Northwestern University.
-He
+Dr. Cohen is board certified in Gastroenterology and is a Clinical Assistant Professor of Medicine at Northwestern University.
+He is

 involved in teaching medical students as well as GI fellows, and has received multiple teaching awards from the Northwestern